PremiseWP/premiseScroll/README.md

 });
 ```

-Change the background of an element to randomly pick from an array of 20 background images, but do it every 5 pixels scrolled.
+**Example 2:** Change the background of an element to randomly pick from an array of 20 background images, but do it every 5 pixels scrolled.

 ```js
 var el = $('selector').premiseScroll({